Luizerko/ai_choreo/models/README.md

     <img src="https://github.com/Luizerko/ai_choreo/blob/master/models/assets/final_arch.png", width="750">
 </div>
 <div align="center">
-    <span>Schematic of the final model architecture, including the GCN nodes and the GRNN adapatation, inspired by the one foun in the <a href='https://arxiv.org/abs/1802.04687'>original NRI paper</a>.</span>
+    <span>Schematic of the final model architecture, including the GCN nodes and the GRNN adapatation, inspired by the one found in the <a href='https://arxiv.org/abs/1802.04687'>original NRI paper</a>.</span>
     <br><br>
 </div>